Dallas and Waxahachie Senior Housing Options

 Home Care

 Home care allows seniors to remain in their own homes while receiving the assistance they need to help them remain independent.
 There is a wide range of home care services depending on the needs of the senior.
-Professionals may visit the home on an agreed upon schedule or live in the home to assure that the senior is safe and his or her needs are met.
+Professionals may visit the home on an agreed schedule or live in the home to assure that the senior is safe and his or her needs are met.
 Home care typically involves providing assistance with activities of daily living, paying bills, making appointments and simply being there to provide companionship and emotional support.